 2025 – Current (Mexico City)

 Company consisting of two brands: Estudios Muy Profesionales (EMP), a recording and live-session studio, and Discos Importantísimos, an independent music label and emerging music talent consultancy.
-In this role, she leads strategic planning and business development, manages day-to-day operations, oversees investments and support capital raising efforts.
-Lorenza also manages relationships with producers and creative teams, and operates EMP’s live-show platform—including showcases, sessions and artist programming—alongside communications, PR and storytelling initiatives to strengthen visibility and positioning.
+In this role, Lorenza leads strategic planning and business development.
+Lorenza also manages relationships with managers and creative teams, alongside communications, PR and storytelling initiatives to strengthen the studio’s visibility and positioning.

 Adjunct Professor